English Heritage

 English Heritage (officially the English Heritage Trust) is a charity that manages over 400 historic monuments, buildings and places.
-These include prehistoric sites, medieval castles, Roman forts and country houses.
+These include prehistoric sites, a battlefield, medieval castles, Roman forts, historic industrial sites, listed ruins, and architecturally notable English country houses.

 The charity states that it uses these properties to "bring the story of England to life for over 10 million people each year".
-Within its portfolio are Stonehenge, Dover Castle, Tintagel Castle and the best preserved parts of Hadrian's Wall.
-English Heritage also manages the London Blue Plaque scheme, which links influential historical figures to particular buildings.
+Within its portfolio are Stonehenge, Dover Castle, Tintagel Castle, and the "best-preserved" parts of Hadrian's Wall.
+English Heritage also manages the London blue plaque scheme, which links influential historical figures to particular buildings.

-When originally formed in 1983, English Heritage was the operating name of an executive non-departmental public body of the British Government, officially titled the Historic Buildings and Monuments Commission for England, that ran the national system of heritage protection and managed a range of historic properties.
+When formed in 1983, English Heritage was the operating name of an executive non-departmental public body of the British Government, officially titled the Historic Buildings and Monuments Commission for England, that ran the national system of heritage protection and managed a range of historic properties.
 It was created to combine the roles of existing bodies that had emerged from a long period of state involvement in heritage protection.
-In 1999 the organisation merged with the Royal Commission on the Historical Monuments of England and the National Monuments Record, bringing together resources for the identification and survey of England's historic environment.
+In 1999, the organisation merged with the Royal Commission on the Historical Monuments of England and the National Monuments Record, bringing together resources for the identification and survey of England's historic environment.

-On 1 April 2015, English Heritage was divided into two parts: Historic England, which inherited the statutory and protection functions of the old organisation, and the new English Heritage Trust, a charity that would operate the historic properties, and which took on the English Heritage operating name and logo.
-The British government gave the new charity an £80 million grant to help establish it as an independent trust, although the historic properties remained in the ownership of the state.
+On 1 April 2015, English Heritage was divided into two parts: Historic England, which inherited the regulatory, statutory, and protection functions of the old organisation, and the new English Heritage Trust, a business and charity that would operate the historic properties, and which took on the English Heritage operating name and logo.
+The British government gave the new charity an £80 million grant to help establish it as an independent trust, although the historic properties remain in the ownership of the state.